JeonghakHeo/pocket-editor/packages/cli/README.md

 - The code in each code editor is all joined together into one file.
 If you define a variable in cell #1, you can refer to it in any following cell!
 - You can show any React component, string, number, or anything else by calling the `show` function.
 This is a function built into this environment.
 Call show multiple times to `show` multiple values
 - Re-order or delete cells using the buttons on the top right
-- Add enw cells by hovering on the divider between each cell
+- Add new cells by hovering on the divider between each cell

 All of your changes get saved to the file you opened PocketStudio with.
 So if you ran `npx pocket-studio serve test.js`, all of the text code you write will be saved to the `test.js` file.